-Ways to help ease transition times:

-- 1) Plan ahead.
-If transitions are disorganized, you are more likely to experience resistance. - 2) Always give warnings.
+Ways to help ease transition times: Ways to help teach good listening skills: 1) Plan ahead.
+If transitions are disorganized, you are more likely to experience resistance.
+1) Get down to their level.
+Eye contact is powerful!
+2) Always give warnings.
 Abrupt transitions are hard for anyone.
 Think how much you love being interpreted when you are absorbed in something!
 Think of creative, engaging ways to give a warning.
-Music, a bell, a funny noise, turning off the lights, a special dance, a rhythmic clap can help. - 3) Focus your attention on your child during the transition itself.
-If you are already prepared, you can better assist, and help them stay focused. - 4) Be aware of your child's temperament.
+Music, a bell, a funny noise, turning off the lights, a special dance, a rhythmic clap can help.
+2) Speak in a kind, calm voice that shows respect.
+They are your mirror if you are stressed, whiny, angry; there is a good chance you may see that in return.
+Or they may respond with other coping skills by becoming hostile, withdrawing or 'spacing out'.
+3) Focus your attention on your child during the transition itself.
+If you are already prepared, you can better assist, and 3) Use short, clear sentences. help them stay focused.
+4) Give directions closely to when they ought to be followed through.
+Advance notice is good, but don't 4) Be aware of your child's temperament.
 Some children like to move quickly from one thing to another.
-Others need to move slowly; making sure everything is 'wrapped' up in their current activity.
+Others need give too many directions at once an hr. beforehand. to move slowly; making sure everything is 'wrapped' up in their current activity.
 Neither temperament is good or bad.
 They just are.
-Remember to respect that! - 5) Give directions once and allow time for your child to respond.
+Remember to respect that!
+5) Set a good example for children to model: listen intently to them when they speak to you.
+5) Give directions once and allow time for your child to respond.
 "Avoid rapid-fire repetition of direction.
-Rapid repetition invites oppositional behavior" If you need to repeat yourself, wait at least 10 seconds, and keep your voice firm, but calm. - 6) Give choices, such as "where", "how" and "when" Examples: Will you put your shoes on while sitting or standing?
+Rapid ~~~~~~ repetition invites oppositional behavior" If you need to repeat yourself, wait at least 10 seconds, and keep your voice firm, but calm.
+If you are stressed out or having a hard time communicating/getting a response be honest with your child, and work through it together. i.e "I am really 6) Give choices, such as "where", "how" and "when" Examples: Will you put your shoes on while sitting or standing?
 In your room, or by the door?
 Right now, or in 1 minute?
-Before your jacket, or after your jacket?

-Your child is your mirror!
-They copy your movement, idioms, attitudes, intonation, speech and so much more.
+Before your jacket, or after your jacket? upset right now, can you please help me by putting your shoes on", "I can see that we're both angry.
+Okay, lets stop and take a couple deep breaths together", "I am confused right now, can you tell me what your thinking/feeling/doing?", "How can I help Your child is your mirror!
+They copy your movement, idioms, attitudes, intonation, speech and so much more. you?"
 (Think of all the phrases they have picked up from you already!)
 A major way to assist your child in transitions is to show them how it's done.
 If you want them to respect and listen to you, then you must first show them those honors.
+The more emotional language you use the more emotional language your child will pick up.
+If they can learn to identify their feelings, they can more accurately work through them accurately work through them.

 Source: Transitions and Other Troublesome Times by Clairece Feagin